department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/service-history.md

 Follow this pattern whenever you need to ask a user if they served under another name.

 - **The name template fields are conditional fields that are revealed when a user selects “yes.”**  Conditional fields are used in forms to reveal form elements that become relevant based on a user's response to a question.
 The blue border should be used to create a visual relationship between the parent question and conditional fields it reveals, and should overlap the top and bottom of parent and children.
 - **Use the list and loop pattern for adding multiple names.** The user will be able to add multiple names they’ve served under.
-You can read more in depth about the [list and loop pattern](#listandloop) above.
+Read more about the [multiple responses]({{ site.baseurl }}/patterns/ask-users-for/multiple-responses) pattern.

 ### Structure